-LET'S GO WEEKLY ENTERTAINMENT CALENDAR
+LET's GO WEEKLY ENTERTAINMENT CALENDAR

 CONCERTS

+Parker Millsap: 8 p.m.
+June 20, The Crown at Carolina Theatre, 310 S. Greene St., Greensboro. $20.
+For tickets or more information, visit www.CarolinaTheatre.com.

+Crowder: 7:30 p.m.
+June 21, Winston Salem Fairgrounds, Winston Salem. $15 and up; tickets available through Ticketmaster.

-Thomas Rhett: 7 p.m.
-June 14, PNC Music Pavilion, Charlotte and 7 p.m.
-August 8, Coastal Credit Union Music Park, Raleigh. $38.75 and up; tickets available through www.LiveNation.com.
+Phish: 7 p.m.
+June 21, PNC Music Pavilion, Charlotte. $45 and up; tickets available through Ticketmaster.

-Forever Motown: 8 p.m.
-June 14, The Carolina Theatre of Greensboro, Greensboro.
-Tickets are $29, $39, $49 or $59.
-For more information or to purchase tickets, visit www.CarolinaTheatre.com.

-Jon Bellion's "Glory Sound Prep" tour: 7 p.m.
-June 15, Red Hat Amphitheater, Raleigh, and June 16, Metro Credit Union Amphitheatre, Charlotte.
-Tickets for the Raleigh show are $26 to $49 and can be purchased through Ticketmaster.
-Tickets for the Charlotte show are $25 to $49 and can be purchased through LiveNation.
+Vampire Weekend: 8 p.m.
+June 21, Red Hat Amphitheater, Raleigh; and 8 p.m.
+June 22, Charlotte Metro Credit Union Amphitheatre, Charlotte.
+For more details or to purchase tickets, visit www.ticketmaster.com.

+Slightly Stoopid: 6 p.m.
+June 22, Red Hat Amphitheater, Raleigh.
+For more information or to purchase tickets, visit www.ticketmaster.com.

 EVENTS